The Scoop on Niacinamide, the Skin-Brightening, Acne-Fighting Ingredient

 Is Niacinamide Safe For All Skin Types?

-"It's also an amazing tool for those with rosacea, or other inflammatory issues, as well as those looking for a gentle way to prevent the signs of aging," said Dr. Yadav.
+"It's also an amazing tool for those with rosacea, or other inflammatory issues, as well as those looking for a gentle way to prevent the signs of aging," Dr. Yadav says.
 Dr. Marmur added: "In rare cases, it can cause redness, but this is not common.
 It's typically very soothing for the skin."

 How Do You Use Niacinamide In Your Routine?

 Aside from supplements, the best way to use niacinamide in your regimen is by incorporating a serum or cream formulated with it.
-"For the best results, you should use a product containing niacinamide twice daily," said Dr. Marmur.
+"For the best results, you should use a product containing niacinamide twice daily," Dr. Marmur says.
 "Niacinamide typically takes 8-12 weeks to work if you're using it regularly."

-Generally speaking, niacinamide plays well with other skin-care ingredients but "some argue that niacinamide can cause the potency and integrity of vitamin C to weaken," said Dr. Yadav.
+Generally speaking, niacinamide plays well with other skin-care ingredients but "some argue that niacinamide can cause the potency and integrity of vitamin C to weaken," Dr. Yadav says.
 According to Dr. Marmur, you should also avoid using products with AHA's and BHA's at the same time because it can cause skin flushing and irritation, as well as cancel out the benefits of niacinamide.